 This is also a very crucial part of an interview.
 Having the right attitude and portraying a positive one.
 Losing of temper, getting aggressive, defensive or judgmental are all examples of bad attitudes to have.
 Try to get feedback on this aspect because you really need to work on it if you carried any of these in the interview room.

-Asking for feedback may seem tough but go for it.
+Asking for feedback after an interview may seem tough but go for it.
 It’s a very beneficial tool to honestly understand your grey areas.

 Feeling all confused what to do next in your career? or fed up getting rejected ?
 We have one stop solution for you where you'll get personalized coaching from 700+ coaches to land your dream job.
 Need help?
 Tap Here